hideyukiinada/cifar10/README.md

 Test various techniques to assess impact on CIFAR10 accuracy.

 # Introduction
-CIFAR10 is a dataset that is used to test classification performance for images.
+CIFAR10 is a dataset that is used to test and/or measure classification performance of a machine learning architecture for images.
 It consists of:

 | Description | Number of images |
 |---|---|